sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 vendor = temp.find_all("a")[0].string
 ```

+Aside from the sheer volume of raw HTML to be processed, the cleaning and sorting was hampered by a number of other factors, such as:
+- large changes in website formatting across the timeline of the archives
+- a lack of detailed drug labeling and categorization at the level of the raw HTML

-The cleaning process was hampered by occasional changes in website and HTML formatting across the timeline of the archives, as well as by the sheer volume of listings.
-However, I managed to develop a relatively concise set of Python scripts to parse listings from both websites automatically.
+In the end, I managed to develop a relatively concise set of Python scripts that parsed the archives automatically, extracting the core listings information.

 ## Sorting the Data